 Tuck Fest is held in Charlotte, North Carolina at the U.S. National Whitewater Center.

 Situated on over 1,300 acres of woodlands, the Whitewater Center fosters an environment for people to come together to play outside.
-Dedicated to promoting healthy and active lifestyles and developing environmental stewardship, the Whitewater Center is home to the world’s largest man-made whitewater river, offering premier outdoor activities including whitewater rafting and kayaking, flatwater kayaking, mountain biking, rock climbing, ziplines, a canopy tour, rope courses and various team building activities.
+Dedicated to promoting healthy and active lifestyles and developing environmental stewardship, the Whitewater Center is home to the world’s largest man-made whitewater river, offering premier outdoor activities including whitewater rafting and kayaking, flatwater kayaking, mountain biking, rock climbing, ziplines, rope courses and various team building activities.
 The Whitewater Center is a locally owned and operated, North Carolina 501(c)(3) nonprofit organization.

 The name “Tuck Fest” comes from the Tuckaseegee Ford and Trail, a historic landmark located on the property of the Whitewater Center.
 The Ford is the first known crossing point along the Catawba River that was traveled by Native Americans and European settlers.
 The Ford allowed travelers coming from the western part of the state to reach the key intersection of the Tuckaseegee Trail and the great Trading Path, the area now known as Center City Charlotte.
 As the area continued to grow, the Ford became a crucial crossing point for travelers and traders during and after the Revolutionary War.
 Located next to the Whitewater Center on the Catawba River, Sadler Island is a visible reminder of the Tuckaseegee Ford and its historic significance.